Casualty Losses of Shade Trees and Landscape Elements

 Individual circumstances will determine if claiming a shade tree casualty loss deduction is beneficial.
 Discuss this with your tax advisor and provide receipts for out-of-pocket expenses associated with the cleanup and restoration of the landscaping.
 Remember, the value of a tax deduction is the deduction amount times the marginal tax rate.
 If you determine the loss deduction is not beneficial, stop here.

-Personal casualty losses are miscellaneous itemized deductions on Schedule A. If a taxpayer takes the standard deduction, he or she will not be able to claim a personal casualty loss.
+For tax years 2018 through 2025, the personal casualty loss deduction is limited to losses from Federally declared disasters.
+Personal casualty losses are miscellaneous itemized deductions on Schedule A of Form 1040.
+If a taxpayer takes the standard deduction, he or she will not be able to claim a personal casualty loss.
 For personal use property, probably only a substantial casualty loss not covered by insurance would be worth the effort.
 Losses are first limited by the basis of the property.
 The basis is typically the amount paid for the entire property plus any significant improvements.
 Next, personal losses must overcome 10 percent of the taxpayer’s adjusted gross income plus $100 before they can be claimed.